-The non-credit curriculum encompasses two programmatic thrusts: professional development and personal/intellectual enrichment.
-Non-credit programs are offered on a quarterly basis and include courses, conferences, workshops, and seminars.
-Most programs are open to everyone without entrance restrictions.
-However, in some cases prior knowledge in a related subject is beneficial, and a few courses require the completion of prerequisites.
+The noncredit curriculum encompasses two programmatic thrusts: professional development and personal/intellectual enrichment.
+Programs are offered on a quarterly basis and include courses, conferences, workshops and seminars.
+Most programs are open to everyone without entrance restrictions and a few programs require the completion of prerequisite courses.
+Instructors include full-time Samford University faculty members and community members with significant expertise in a particular field.